-The inflows of the ten best selling Lipper classifications equalled to 94.54% of the overall net inflows.
+The net inflows of the ten best selling Lipper classifications equalled to 199.44% of the overall net inflows.
 These numbers showed that the European ETF segment is also highly concentrated with regard to fund flows by sectors.
-Generally speaking, one would expect the flows into ETFs to be concentrated, since investors often use ETFs to implement their market views and short-term asset allocation decisions; these products are made for and therefore are easy to use for these purposes.
+Generally speaking, one would expect the flows into ETFs to be concentrated, since investors often use ETFs to implement their market views and short-term asset allocation decisions.
+These products are made, and therefore are easy to use, for these purposes.

 Assets Under Management by Promoters

-The ten top promoters accounted for 93.17% of the overall assets under management in the European ETF industry.
-This meant in turn that the other 39 fund promoters registering at least one ETF for sale in Europe accounted for only 6.83% of the overall assets under management.
+The ten top promoters accounted for 92.95% of the overall assets under management in the European ETF industry.
+This meant, in turn, the other 44 fund promoters registering at least one ETF for sale in Europe accounted for only 7.05% of the overall assets under management.